Edwardsiella lineata: Description

-E. lineata is a small, delicate-looking, white or brownish anemone with a typical length of 15-20 millimeters as an adult polyp.
+Edwardsiella lineata is a small, delicate-looking, white or brownish anemone with a typical length of 15-20 millimeters as an adult polyp.
 It has a simple body plan, possessing only 8 complete mesenteries, and 18-24 tentacles.
 The body of an adult is composed of four distinct regions defined by tissue type: the oral disc containing the tentacles, the capitulum which houses the actinopharynx or "gut", the scapus, and the aboral end.
 It is capable of lengthening and shortening its body using retractor and parietal muscles present on these mesenteries.
 It possesses various types of cnidae, including acontia (threadlike defensive organs thrown out of the mouth or special pores when irritated).
 It lives in a slender mucous tube immersed in sediment.

 Distribution and habitat

-E. lineata is native to shallow temperate waters in the northwestern Atlantic Ocean, where it occurs between Cape Cod and Cape Hatteras.
+Edwardsiella lineata is native to shallow temperate waters in the northwestern Atlantic Ocean, where it occurs between Cape Cod and Cape Hatteras.
 It is typically found in rock crevices and on and under rocks in the sublittoral zone at depths to 20 m, but can also be infaunal, burrowing in soft sediment.
 It sometimes occurs in large numbers.
 There have been reports of possible E. lineata in the Northeast Atlantic, though the organisms could only be confirmed down to the genus level.
 E. lineata is genetically almost indistinguishable from its close relative E. carnea, which is native to the Northeast Atlantic and whose life cycle is currently unknown.